Rigidity of harmonic functions on the supercritical percolation cluster: Introduction

 \subsection{Acknowledgments}

-We thank Scott Armstrong, Ewain Gwynne, Lionel Levine, Charles Smart, Philippe Sosoe, and Ariel Yadin for useful discussions.
+We thank an anonymous referee for helpful comments on an earlier version of this article.
+We also thank Scott Armstrong, Ewain Gwynne, Lionel Levine, Charles Smart, Philippe Sosoe, and Ariel Yadin for useful discussions.
 A.B. was partially supported by NSF grant DMS-2202940 and a Stevanovich fellowship.